paymill/paymill-net/README.md

 Compiled binary
 ---------------

-You can download the <a href="http://paymillwrapper.codeplex.com/releases/view/98431">Paymill Wrapper .NET Beta 2</a>
+You can download the last version of <a href="http://paymillwrapper.codeplex.com/releases">Paymill Wrapper .NET Beta 2</a>

 Documentation
 -------------